 My sister wanted to go, so I told her to just say that she was a comedian, too.
 Before she actually showed up, I met Richard Kind who went through Second City and had done some TV commercials.
 However, I didn’t know who he was at the time because he wasn’t actually famous yet.
 Richard was very surprised that I didn’t know him.
 I felt embarrassed not knowing who he was.
 Finally, he asked me, “You didn’t see my bank commercial where I’m climbing outside the window with suction cups?”
 I was extremely embarrassed when I told him that I had never seen his commercial because I didn’t watch much television.

 One of the comedy clubs that I remember fondly is The Clout Club.
 I performed there in late 1986 and early 1987.
 It was in the back of a bar called the Lounge Axe across the street from the Biograph Theater on north Lincoln Avenue.
-I went to perform for open mic and I got to know the manager quite well after a few weeks.
-I believe his name was Jim McManus, but I’m not sure now.
+I went to perform there for the open mic, and I got to know the manager quite well after a few weeks.
+His name was Jim McManus, but I’m not so sure now.
 My friend Vito wrote me a joke that I always used there: “I once broke my arm in three places.
 Halsted, Lincoln, and Fullerton.”
 Sometimes it would get laughs and sometimes the audience would just stare at me with their mouths hanging wide open, leaving me to wonder why I wanted to be a standup comedian in the first place.